 If we cannot adapt to changing technologies, our products and services may become obsolete, and our business could suffer.
 Because the markets in which we operate is characterized by rapid technological change, we may be unable to anticipate changes in our current and potential clients' or users' requirements that could make our existing technology obsolete.
-Our success will depend, in part, on our ability to continue to enhance our existing products and services, develop new technological advances and emerging industry standards and practices, all on a timely and cost-effective basis.
-The development of our proprietary technology to evolving client or user requirements or emerging industry standards.
+Our success will depend, in part, on our ability to continue to enhance our existing products and services, develop new technology that addresses the increasingly sophisticated and varied needs of our prospective clients and users, license leading technologies, and respond to technological advances and emerging industry standards and practices, all on a timely and cost-effective basis.
+The development of our proprietary technology entails significant technical and business risks.
+We may not be successful in using new technologies effectively or adapting our proprietary technology to evolving client or user requirements or emerging industry standards.
 Any of the foregoing could materially and adversely impact our business, financial condition, and operating results.